marrone/grunt-tinypng/README.md

 Type: `Boolean`
 Default value: `false`

-Whether or not to compare existing dest file md5 signatures against those found in the `options.sigFile` json data.
+Whether or not to compare existing source file md5 signatures against those found in the `options.sigFile` json data.
 When the signatures match, the file is skipped from being minified again, allowing you to better stay within your API request limits.
-You can pass --force as a command line option to force the image to be minified whether or not the signatures match.
+You can pass `--force` as a command line option to force the image to be minified whether or not the signatures match.
-When an image is minified, and `options.checkSigs` is true, the md5 signature is determined and written to the file at `options.sigFile`.
+When an image is minified, and `options.checkSigs` is true, the md5 signature is determined from the unminified source image and written to the file at `options.sigFile` (a suggested location would be somewhere under your source control).

 Signatures are based off the unminified source image, so that when the source changes it will be re-minified and re-written to the destination file.

 #### options.sigFile
 Type: `String`
 Default value: `''`

-The file location to write the minified image md5 signatures to when using the `options.checkSigs` option
+The file location to write the source image md5 signatures to when using the `options.checkSigs` option

 ### Usage Examples